Beef Tallow Skincare Benefits 2026: The Honest Truth After 3 Months of Putting Cow Fat on My Face

 1. Deep, Long-Lasting Moisturization

-Tallow is highly occlusive, meaning it forms a protective film on the skin that locks in moisture and prevents water loss.
+Tallow is highly occlusive.
+It forms a protective film on the skin that locks in moisture and prevents water loss.
 For people with very dry, dehydrated, or wind-damaged skin, this can deliver noticeably softer, more comfortable skin within days.
-Even dermatologists who are skeptical of tallow's broader claims acknowledge its moisturizing power for dry skin types.
+Even dermatologists who are skeptical of tallow's broader claims acknowledge this.

 2. Skin Barrier Support